strapi/documentation/docusaurus/docs/cloud/projects/settings.md

 ## Variables

-[Environment variables](../../dev-docs/configurations/environment) are used to configure the environment of your Strapi app, such as the database connection.

-You can view default values, and create/edit/delete environment variables for your project in the **Variables** tab:
+[Environment variables](../../dev-docs/configurations/environment) are used to configure the environment of your Strapi application, such as the database connection.
+In the *Variables* tab, you can view default values, and create/edit/delete environment variables for your project.

 <ThemedImage
   alt="Project variables"